How RTI Will Impact your business in 2013! RTI – Are YOU Ready?

 • Flexibility – can they offer solutions tailor made to fit with your requirements and not a box that comes pre-packed and one you need to fit in?

-• Technology – can they offer online pay slips; paper based slips or a combination of both?
+• Technology – can they offer online pay slips, paper slips or a combination of both?
 Can they manage multi-channel distribution?

 • Does their system offer the flexibility to integrate with yours?

-• What reporting functionality are you likely to get with each payroll run; ask for sample reports and payslips both on and offline so you get to see the quality of the output.
-If you have a need for both paper and online slips how are the paper slips being printed – pressure seal (without envelopes) or A4 folded and inserted into an envelope, look at the quality.
+• What reporting functionality are you likely to get with each payroll run?
+Ask for sample reports and payslips both on and offline so you get to see the quality of the output.
+If you have a need for both paper and online slips how are the paper slips being printed – pressure seal (without envelopes) or A4 folded and inserted into an envelope establish the quality.

 • Find out if the cost of postage is included.
 There are a host of mailing discounts available via the Royal Mail and DSA (downstream access) which your payroll bureau should be able to offer.

 • One final thing – let your payroll team be instrumental in the project after all they will be the people managing some or all of the process going forward.
+Payroll outsourcing

 What type of payroll services will you need?